maxschommer/DistributedGraphics/docs/README.md

 By doing this, we are able to see if a given ray hits a triangle.
 If it does, then we calculate the shading at that point on the triangle.
 If it doesn’t, we return the ambient lighting.

 # Results
-We will include 2-3 videos of our ray tracer.
+The following videos (linked in yellow) are outputted from our ray tracer.
 These videos represent our best attempts at generating 3D images with a given light source from input stl files.

 ### Fragmentation
 ![Fragmentation](https://github.com/maxschommer/SoftSys_Terminally_Eeeel/blob/master/Work_in_Progress/Video4/a_bit_less_sad_rays.gif)